Coconut ice

-Coconut ice (sometimes Cocoanut ice) is a British confectionery prepared using grated desiccated coconut or just grated coconut, condensed milk and sugar, which is formed to create a solid, soft candy.
+Coconut ice (in obsolete spelling, cocoanut ice) is a British solid soft confectionery prepared using grated desiccated coconut or just grated coconut, condensed milk and sugar.
 It typically has a chewy, soft and mildly grainy texture; some versions are semi-hard.
 Coconut ice is also available in South Africa, some areas of Australia, and New Zealand.

 Pink food colouring is sometimes added, often on half of the sweet, resulting in pink and white colouration.
 This is done by layering the coloured mixture with a separate layer of uncoloured product, and then slicing the result into individual pieces.
 In modern versions, honey gelatin is sometimes also used as an ingredient.